trevorh2007/missionarybox/README.md

 x Add image to product association so images can be called on products
 - Add description to product association so description can be called on products
 - Ecommerce integration
+- Fix quantity to subscription
+- Integrate easier styles and maybe go down to just a 1 homepage